AntoBouteiller/liquidctl/README.md

 # liquidctl – liquid cooler control

-Custom made liquidctl with a simple interactive mode to stop [FanControl.Liquidctl](https://github.com/SuspiciousActivity/FanControl.Liquidctl) from starting the program every second.
-Works for my machine (Kraken X63) but not tested for anything else at all, **use at your own risk**.
-This applies to the FanControl repo as well.
+Updated version of the custom made liquidctl by @SuspiciousActivity with a simple interactive mode to stop [FanControl.Liquidctl](https://github.com/SuspiciousActivity/FanControl.Liquidctl) from starting the program every second.

 _Cross-platform tool and drivers for liquid coolers and other devices_